btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ::: danger
 **Before you proceed, please understand that the Lightning Network is still in the experimental stage.
-Do not put the money you can't afford to lose.
-There is a high risk of you losing the money.**
+Using the Lightning Network can put your money at risk.
+Do not use more than you can afford to lose.**
 :::

 Take time to familiarize yourself with the risks associated with using the Lightning Network.